 Since the loan was drawn down before 27 March 2021, the interest on the loan will be deductible subject to phasing.
-Dale and Dawn are entitled to deduct 75% of the amount of mortgage interest they each incurred for the property over the period from 1 October 2021 to 31 March 2022.
+Dale and Dawn are entitled to deduct 75% of the amount of interest they each incurred for the property over the period from 1 October 2021 to 31 March 2022.

-Rollover relief also applies to the transfer of Dale's share of the property to Dawn in April 2022, so Dawn is entitled to deduct a reducing amount of interest on the loan of \$20,000 over the remaining period to 31 March 2025.
+Rollover relief also applies to the transfer of Dale's share of the property to Dawn in April 2022, so Dawn is entitled to deduct a percentage of the interest on the loan of \$20,000.